Feel free to call us at (510) 262-0200 anytime if you have questions about your smog check.

 Q: What happens if my vehicle fails a smog check?

 A: You will need to make the necessary repairs to pass a smog check retest.
-At SMOG MAN, your retest is FREE of charge, with no expiration date.
+At Luis Smogs, your retest is FREE of charge, with no expiration date.
 To avoid conflict of interest, we cannot provide technical information or advice in this area.
 We recommend that you call the Bureau of Automotive Repair (BAR) toll free number at 800-952-5210.
 You may be eligible to participate in the Voluntary Accelerated Vehicle Retirement Program (also known as the old vehicle buy back program).

 Q: How often does my vehicle have to be tested?